 Relating Jira Workflows to Issue Type

 In Jira, workflows are linked to issue types using a workflow scheme.
 A single project can have multiple workflows, and one workflow can be shared by multiple projects.
 While different issue types (e.g., Bugs, Tasks, Stories) can share a workflow, each issue type can only be associated with one workflow at a time.
+For example, a Jira bug report follows a specific workflow designed to track its progress from identification to resolution.
 To make your workflow active, attach it to a workflow scheme and associate that scheme with a project.
+Workflow schemes play a crucial role in capturing bugs efficiently by ensuring that each bug is properly tracked and managed throughout its lifecycle.
+You can also create custom fields for each issue type to capture specific details, automate processes, and enhance your team's ability to handle and prioritize bugs.

 How to Track Bugs in Jira